 See under specific drugs.

-Preferably a pre-prepared 'PPH tray' with all medications and equipment ready.
+Ideally a pre-prepared 'PPH tray' with all medications and equipment is ready.

 Sponge forceps and gauze

 Much needs to be done - be organised and delegate when possible.

 The vast majority of PPH will be controlled by ensuring the placenta is out, uterine massage/bimanual compression and uterotonic drugs (see below) - so don't panic, but act NOW.

 Simultaneously / in rapid succession:

 ***Do not delay manual (hands-on) manoeuvres to get IV access - physical/ manual attempts to stop the bleeding are top priority.